Tajbeeha/chat_with_website/README.md

 * Open the provided URL in your browser to interact with the app.

 Example Workflow
-Upload a PDF document.
+Upload a url.
-Ask questions about the content of the document.
+Ask questions about the content of the website.
-The system processes the document, retrieves relevant sections, and generates answers.
+The system processes the website content, retrieves relevant sections, and generates answers.